Bio

 My next stop was Christ Episcopal Church in Jacksonville-adjacent Ponte Vedra Beach, from February 2016 to May 2018, as the Director of Young Adult Ministries.
 I worked with youth, college students, and young adults aged 18-40 throughout my tenure, and eventually became the Chaplain to the Episcopal Campus Ministry at UNF.
 I collected roles there like some kind of religious Pokemon deck.
 Sadly, I left before I caught them all.

-I continue to teach as Adjunct Faculty in Religious Studies at University of North Florida, usually one section of Comparative Religion each semester.
+I continue to teach as Senior Adjunct Faculty in Religious Studies at University of North Florida, usually several sections of Comparative Religion each semester.

 What else should you know about me?
 I’m a cellist.
 My favorite snack is hot fries and red bull.
 I used to assistant coach a running team at Sandalwood High School called Marathon High and completed three half marathons (reluctantly).
 I love Star Wars and Friends and The West Wing and Parks and Recreation.
 I prefer my coffee black.
 I love a good book but tend to buy way more than I read.
 I love movie theaters and musical theatre and outer space.